tensorlayer/TensorLayer/docs/user/installation.rst

   sudo pip3 install virtualenv

 To build a virtual environment and install matplotlib and numpy into it, run the following commands:
+(Alternatively, go to Step 3, automatically install the prerequisites by TensorLayer)

 .. code-block:: bash

   virtualenv env
   env/bin/pip install matplotlib
   env/bin/pip install numpy

 Check the installed packages, run the following command: